aerth/go-quitter/README.md

 ## Configure

 To avoid storing the password in plaintext, go-quitter saves an encrypted config file at ~/.go-quitter, if it gets messed up just delete it and make a new one.
+You can switch config files on the fly using the environmental variable GNUSOCIALPATH.

 ```
 go-quitter config
+GNUSOCIALPATH=gnusocial.de go-quitter config
+GNUSOCIALPATH=gnusocial.no go-quitter config
+GNUSOCIALPATH=gnusocial.se go-quitter config

 ```

+Next time you run it, it will ask for the password you set on the last step of config creation.

+## Use in scripts

 For automation, scripts, and cronjobs, you may want to delete config file and use environmental variables instead.
 Something like…

 ```